What is a Brachial Plexus Injury?

 For avulsion and rupture injuries, there is no potential for full recovery unless surgical repair is done in a timely manner.
 For neuroma and neurapraxia injuries, the potential for improvement varies.
 Most patients with neurapraxia injuries have a fair prognosis of recovering spontaneously with a 90-100 percent return of function.

-If surgery is needed, microsurgical nerve repair may be undertaken as early as 3 months.
-Primary nerve repair is typically completed by approximately 6 months of age.
+If surgery is needed, microsurgical nerve repair may be undertaken as early as three months post injury.
+Primary nerve repair is typically completed by approximately six months of age following the injury.

 Removal of the constrictive scar tissue surrounding the nerve.